 - Combine all ingredients except water to a food processor and blend until smooth.
-If sauce is too thick, add in water one tbsp at a time until desired consistency is reached.
+If sauce is too thick, add in water one tablespoon at a time until desired consistency is reached.

 - Spoon 1 tablespoon of the pesto into 16 slots of an ice cube tray and freeze until solid (about 2-4 hours).